gpufit/Gpufit/docs/examples.rst

 		throw std::runtime_error(gpufit_get_last_error());
 	}

-This simple example can be adapted for real applications by:
+In summary, the above example illustrates the basic details of the parameters which are passed to the *gpufit()* function, such as the size of the input and output variables, etc.  This example could be adapted for real applications by:

 - choosing a model ID
 - choosing an estimator ID